NaluKit/nalu-examples/NaluElementoSimpleApplication/README.md

 * a search componnt
 * a list component (the result from the search)
 * a detail comonent (a selected person from the list)

+**Attention:**
+This example has a filter implemented, that, in case 'Bart Simpsons' is selected from the list, the application will route to the search view.
+This is the desired behavior: see [```BartSimpsonFilter```](https://github.com/NaluKit/nalu-examples/blob/master/NaluGwtSimpleApplication/src/main/java/com/github/nalukit/example/nalu/simpleapplication/client/filters/BartSimpsonFilter.java)